 Our text tells us that the Comforter himself testifies when he comes.
 In Acts 2, when the Comforter first came, he testified through the disciples of the Lord.
-Jesus had told them, “You also shall bear witness,” and this was fulfilled at Pentecost.
-After the Comforter had testified in tongues through Peter and the other disciples, Peter stood up, and in his own language, gave a wonderful, convincing testimony.
-It took the testimony of both the Comforter and Peter to accomplish this remarkable change in so many lives, and I am persuaded that the same two witnesses, God’s and man’s, will be required to bring about the long-awaited, end-time revival spoken of by the prophets.
+Jesus had told them, “You will be my witnesses,” and this was fulfilled at Pentecost.
+After the Comforter had testified in tongues through Peter and the other disciples, Peter stood up and, in his own language, gave a wonderful, convincing testimony.
+The testimony of both the Comforter and Peter, working together, accomplish a remarkable change in many lives, and I am persuaded that the same two witnesses, God’s and man’s, will be required to bring about the long-awaited, end-time revival spoken of by the prophets.

-Solomon said, “Two are better than one because they have a good reward for their labor” (Eccl.
+Solomon said, “Two are better than one because they have a better reward for their toil” (Eccl.
 4:9).
 Moreover, under Moses’ law, no one was condemned without the testimony of at least two witnesses.
-Referring to this holy standard, Jesus said, “Even in your law it is written that the testimony of two men is true.
-I’m one who bears witness of myself, and the Father who sent me bears witness of me” (Jn.
+Referring to this holy standard, Jesus said, “In your law, it is written that the testimony of two men is true.
+I am one who bears witness of myself, and the Father who sent me bears witness of me” (Jn.
 8:17–18).
-The Father bore witness of the Son many times, especially at his baptism by John in the Jordan River, when the Comforter descended as a dove upon Jesus, and a voice from heaven cried, “This is my beloved Son, in whom I am well pleased.”
+The Father bore witness of the Son many times, especially at his baptism by John in the Jordan River when the Comforter descended as a dove upon Jesus, and a voice from heaven cried out, “This is my beloved Son, in whom I am well pleased.”
 Friend, do you have a testimony from God?

-Some, with foolish boldness, dare to teach that speaking in tongues is of the Devil!
+Some, with foolish boldness, dare to teach that speaking in tongues is of the Devil.
 How I fear for such men!
 They may be sealing their eternal judgment, for Jesus said, “All sins shall be forgiven the sons of men, and whatever blasphemies that they might utter, but whoever blasphemes against the holy Spirit has no forgiveness, but is in danger of eternal damnation” (Mk.
 3:28–29).
-The disciples who were first filled with the Spirit were mocked and accused of being drunk (Acts 2:13), and ignorant men at times still mock Spirit-filled people.
-Paul knew that those unlearned in the things of God would call the saints insane when they spoke in tongues (1Cor.
-14:23), but Paul also knew that the saints were in fact “giving thanks well.”
+Those who were first baptized with the Spirit were mocked and accused of being drunk (Acts 2:13), and ignorant men at times still mock Spirit-filled people.
+Paul knew that those who were unlearned in the things of God would call the saints insane when they spoke in tongues (1Cor.
+14:23), but Paul also knew that by speaking in tongues, the saints were “giving thanks well.”
 My friend, never mock what you do not understand.
-Peter said men would be destroyed for doing that (2Pet.
+Peter said some men would be destroyed for doing that (2Pet.
 2:12).

 Yes, many teach that speaking in tongues is not for today, but God knows their hearts.
 In fact, it is precisely because God knows their hearts that they have not received His Spirit and do not speak in tongues.
 Peter said that God gives the holy Spirit to all who obey Him (Acts 5:32).
 Therefore, we know that those who have not yet received the Spirit and spoken in tongues have not completed their obedience to God, though they certainly may do so; we pray that they will.